lrodero/anann/README.md

 anann
 =====

-Java library for execution of discrete events simulations
+Java library for execution of discrete events simulations, for Java v1.6 or higher.

 FAQ
 ===